microsoft/DiskANN/README.md

 #### Step 1.
 Build kNN Graph

-Firstly, we need to prepare an approximate kNN graph.
+Firstly, we need to prepare an kNN graph.

 We suggest you use our [efanna\_graph](https://github.com/ZJULearning/efanna\_graph) to build this kNN graph.
 But you can also use any alternatives you like, such as KGraph or faiss.